How to fill drop-down list cells with only colors and not texts in Excel?

 Note: If you have created the drop-down list in the cells, skip this step.

-2. Keep the drop-down list cells selected, click Home > Conditional Formatting > Highlight Cells Rules > Equal To.
+2. Keeping the drop-down cells selected, go to Home > Conditional Formatting > Highlight Cells Rules > Equal To.

-3. In the Equal To dialog box, you need to configure as follows.
+3. In the Equal To dialog box, configure as follows.

-5. Click OK when it returns to the Equal To dialog box.
+5. Click OK to finalize the rule and return to the Equal To dialog.

-7. Select the drop-down list cells, right click and select Format Cells in the context menu.
+7. Select the drop-down list cells, right-click and choose Format Cells from the context menu.

-8. In the Format Cells dialog box and under the Number tab, you need to:
+8. In the Format Cells dialog under the Number tab:

 Fill drop-down cells with colors and not texts with an amazing tool

-2. Click Kutools > Drop-down List > Colored Drop-down List.
+2. Go to Kutools > Drop-down List > Colored Drop-down List.

-5. In the Format Cells dialog box and under the Number tab, you need to:
+5. In the Format Cells dialog box, under the Number tab:

 Best Office Productivity Tools